healeycodes/pi/README.md

 #### Client

-You'll need a Raspberry Pi connected to the internet with a POS58 receipt printer attached via USB.
+You'll need a Raspberry Pi connected to the internet.
+Depending on what modules you've enabled in `client/config.py` you may need hardware connected and setup e.g. to use the Sky module, your GPS device must be communicating with `gpsd`.

 ```
 cd client/